 A business card is small, but its value is incredible.
-A well-designed and professionally printed business card that features your brand logo, colors and typography is an important extension of your digital marketing efforts.
-It is a ticket to network with prospects and customers that can help generate interest in your company’s products or services.
-The longer your prospects and customers hold onto your business cards, the more likely they are to get in touch with you.
-When they do, you will have an easier time making sales.
+Well-designed and professionally printed cards that feature your brand logo, colors, and typography are an essential extension of your marketing efforts.
+Business cards are a great way to network with prospects and customers and can help generate interest in your company’s products or services.
+The longer your prospects and customers hold onto your cards, the more likely they will get in touch with you.
+When they do, you may have an easier time making sales.

 Business cards provide a personal touch.
 Imagine being at an industry event and sharing your contact information over a bunch of text messages.
-When you return to the office and check your smartphone, you might have a difficult time remembering who’s who from your lengthy list of new connections.
-If you collected business cards, that would not be the case.
-You could look at any card and immediately get the information you need.
+Then, when you return to the office and check your smartphone, you might have difficulty remembering who’s who from your long list of new connections.
+If you collected cards, that would not be the case.
+Instead, you could look at any card and immediately get the necessary information.

-Branding can be expensive, and not every branding strategy is going to produce a good return on your investment.
-Print advertising, online advertising, direct mail, and public relations each cost a pretty penny.
-Business cards, on the other hand, present you with an inexpensive way to help generate sales.
-Research shows that retail sales increase by 5.5% for every 500 business cards that are handed out, and B2B sales increase by 11%.
+Branding can be expensive, and not every branding strategy will produce a good return on your investment.
+For example, print advertising, online advertising, direct mail, and public relations can cost a pretty penny.
+On the other hand, business cards give you an inexpensive way to help generate sales.

-Your business cards convey your brand essence and provide all of the necessary contact information, such as a website address and a telephone number.
-Each time you hand out one of your business cards, you are advertising your company, albeit on a very small scale.
-The more cards you distribute, and more contacts and potential customers you will have.
+Your business cards convey your brand essence and provide all necessary contact information, such as a website address and a telephone number.
+Each time you hand out one of your cards, you are advertising your company, albeit on a tiny scale.
+The more cards you distribute, the more contacts and potential customers you will have.
 Over time, you will develop a nice-sized network.
-You can also expand your reach when people share your business cards with others.
+You can also expand your reach when people share your cards with others.

 There is something unique and special about business cards.
-They are tangible.
-They demonstrate that you care.
+They are tangible and demonstrate that you care.
 They instantly generate interest.
-Moreover, they enable you to keep it old school and have actual face-to-face conversations with the people you give them to.
-If you did not have business cards, you would need to stare at a small glass screen and enter each person’s contact information, which wastes time and is not very personal.
+Moreover, they enable you to keep it old-school and have actual face-to-face conversations with the people you give them to.
+If you did not have business cards, you would need to stare at a tiny glass screen and enter each person’s contact information, which takes time and is not very personal.